NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Getting_Started.md

 #### Table Export

-In Data, Projects, and Annotations views, tables can be exported in JSON format using the "Export Table" button in the top right corner of the table.
-The "Export Table" function is available only if the table contains 2,000 rows or less.
+In the Repository, Projects, and Annotations views, tables can be exported in either a JSON or TSV format.
+The `JSON` button will export the entire table's contents into a JSON file.
+The `TSV` button will export the current view of the table into a TSV file.

 [![Table Columns Filtering](images/gdc-data-portal-table-export.png)](images/gdc-data-portal-table-export.png "Click to see the full image.")